 In summary and retrospect GE Executive Immelt sees American Manufacturing in resurgence and offered his perspective during a public event in September 2012.
 He said:

 “I think the era of inexpensive labor is basically over,” he said.
-“People that are out there just chasing what they view as today’s low-cost labor—that’s yesterday’s playbook.”The hope for return of manufacturing (insourcing) is buoyed by what is now happening now at GE's Louisiana Appliance Park.
+“People that are out there just chasing what they view as today’s low-cost labor—that’s yesterday’s playbook.”The hope for return of manufacturing (insourcing) is buoyed by what is now happening now at GE's Louisville Appliance Park.
 But the U.S. Chinese Trade Deficit remains American Enemy #1 and recovery from years of damaging offshoring practices will take decades to recover from.

 In retrospect, and continuing from the GE Appliance Park story, one General Electric corporate manager, Lou Lenzi, comments: